blindaa121/heatinup/README.md

 ---

 # Future Directions
-* Shopping Cart - allow the current user to add/remove items to their shopping cart
+* ~~Shopping Cart - allow the current user to add/remove items to their shopping cart~~ Completed on 6/5/20
-* Search - allow the user to search for a particular product
+* ~~Search - allow the user to search for a particular product~~ Completed on 6/5/20